 - i.
 Optimize medical treatment: Improve glycemic control if HbA1c > 58 mmol/mol (>7.5%) as well as associated systemic hypertension or dyslipidemia. - ii.
 DME without central involvement: May observe until there is progression to central involvement, or consider focal laser to leaking microaneurysms if thickening is threatening the fovea (Annex Flowchart 2).
 No treatment is applied to lesions closer than 300-500 μm from the center of the macula. - iii.
 Central-involved DME and good visual acuity (better than 6/9 or 20/30): 3 treatment options being evaluated in an ongoing clinical trial: (1) careful follow-up with anti-VEGF treatment only for worsening DME; (2) intravitreal anti- VEGF injections; or (3) laser photocoagulation with anti-VEGF, if necessary. - vi.
 Central-involved DME and associated vision loss (6/9 or 20/30 or worse): intravitreal anti-VEGF treatment (e.g., with ranibizumab [Lucentis] 0.3 or 0.5mg, bevacizumab [Avastin] 1.25mg, or aflibercept [Eylea]) 2mg therapy).
-Treatment with aflibercept may provide the best visual outcomes over 1 year, especially in eyes with baseline visual acuity of 6/15 (20/50) or worse.
-However, by 2 years of therapy, ranibizumab-treated eyes achieve similar visual results to those given aflibercept.
 Consideration should be given to monthly injections followed by treatment interruption and re-initiation based on visual stability and OCT (Annex Flowchart 3).
 Patients should be monitored almost monthly with OCT to consider the need for treatment.
 Typically, the number of injections is 8-10 in the first year, 2 or 3 during the second year, 1 to 2 during the third year, and 0 to 1 in the fourth and fifth years of treatment.
 For eyes with persistent retinal thickening despite anti-VEGF therapy, consider laser treatment after 24 weeks.
 Treatment with intravitreal triamcinolone may also be considered, especially in pseudophakic eyes.
-Injections are given 3.5 to 4 mm behind the limbus in the inferotemporal quadrant under topical anesthesia using a sterile technique (see Annex B for details). - v.
-DME associated with proliferative DR: monotherapy with intravitreal anti-VEGF therapy should be considered with re-evaluation for need for PRP versus continued anti-VEGF once the DME resolves. - vi.
+Injections are given 3.5 to 4 mm behind the limbus in the inferotemporal quadrant under topical anesthesia using a sterile technique (see Annex B for details). - iv.
+DME associated with proliferative DR: monotherapy with intravitreal anti-VEGF therapy should be considered with re-evaluation for need for PRP versus continued anti-VEGF once the DME resolves. - v.
 Vitreomacular traction or epiretinal membrane on OCT: pars plana vitrectomy may be indicated.